indranil/id-lightbox/README.md

 #### Usage

-Finally, to use the script, just call this with any css selector that can be parsed by `querySelectorAll`.
+Finally, to use the script, just call this with any selector that can be parsed by `querySelectorAll`.

 ```
-var lighty = new IDLightbox('.image'); // where .image is the class of the a link tag
+var lighty = new IDLightbox('.image'); // where image is the class of the a link tag
 ```

 To create a gallery, simply add a `rel` tag to the anchors to group them together, for eg: `rel="gallery1"`